 In front of Šibenik is a beautiful archipelago that consists of 242 islands, islets, reefs and rocks with only ten villages.
 The most famous among them are Zlarin – coral diver’s island, Krapanj – sponger’s island and Prvić, residences of noblemen from Šibenik.
 On the other hand, the hinterland hides five rivers, three large and ten smaller lakes, five mountains, one national park, two nature parks and eight waterfalls.
 All this makes the beautiful Mediterranean city of Šibenik, which in any case is worth a visit.

-The international jury will award authors with the following prizes for films presented in competition categories:
+An international jury will award authors with the following awards for films presented in the fuor competition categories:

 The Festival may permit other Croatian or international organizations or institutions to present their own awards.
 Should they wish to do so, they must supply the Festival Organizers with their own award rules and regulations, prior to the opening of the Festival.
 The Festival Jury can award special mentions for exceptional artistic achievement.